Why Cashless Gaming Is Taking Longer Than Expected to Catch On

 Affiliate Disclosure : We earn a commission from partners links on BetterGambling.
 Commissions do not affect our editors' reviews, recommendations, or ratings.

-In an age where contactless payments dominate daily life, it seemed inevitable that casinos would follow.
+Since contactless payments are dominant in 2026, the fact that casinos started using it was inevitable.
 Cashless gaming was pitched as the future: faster, safer, trackable.
 But in 2025, adoption has stalled in key markets.
-And the reasons aren’t just technical, but behavioural, regulatory, and political.
+And the reasons aren’t just technical but also behavioural, regulatory, and political.

 Operators Built the Tech – Players Didn’t Show Up

-Casino groups haven’t been shy about investing in cashless systems.
-Big names like IGT, Everi, and Konami have rolled out digital wallet platforms and smart card solutions across U.S. and European casinos.
+Casino companies haven’t been shy about investing in cashless systems.
+Our experts saw that popular names like IGT, Everi, and Konami have rolled out digital wallet platforms and smart card solutions across US and European casinos.
 In theory, players could load credits from their phones, skip ATM queues and track their spending in real time.

 But this change has been slow.
 According to a recent American Gaming Association‘s 2025 report, only 12% of regular casino players in the U.S. used a cashless casino option in 2024, despite more than 60% having access to one on-site.